pyscaffold/pyscaffold/docs/features.rst

 Requirements Management
 =======================

-Add the requirements of your project to the ``requirements.txt`` file which will be automatically used by ``setup.py``.
+Add the requirements of your project to ``requirements.txt`` and ``test-requirements.txt`` which will be automatically used by ``setup.py``.
 This also allows you to easily customize a plain virtual environment with::

-    pip install -r requirements.txt
+    pip install -r requirements.txt -r test-requirements.txt

+Only absolutely necessary requirements of your project shoulbe be stated in ``requirements.txt`` while the requirements only used for development and especially for running the unittests should go into ``test-requirements.txt``.

 Since PyScaffold uses pbr it is also possible to define `requirements depending on your Python version